X

 6th graders choose between French and Spanish, both of which are beginning language courses, building towards conversational ability.
 Students also study the cultures and customs of the French and Spanish-speaking worlds.

 A year-long Visual Arts course, Art Explorations 6 includes one trimester each of drawing, ceramics, and mixed media.
 Also a year-long course, Diving In 6 spans instrumental music, vocal music, and ensemble acting.
-All 6th graders have PE every other day.
+All 6th graders have PE five out of every eight days.

 List of 1 items.